thoth-tech/documentation/docs/OnTrack/Deployment/Google Cloud/Overview.md

 The Google cloud team have deployed a functional instance of Doubtfire (also known as OnTrack) hosted on Google Cloud Platform (GCP).

-Our GCP project is centrally managed by Deakin IT where the team have been granted access.
+Our GCP project is centrally managed by Deakin IT where the team have been granted access using our Deakin Google Workspace accounts.

 - GCP Project Name: sit-22t1-ontrack-deplo-d026375
 - GCP Project ID: sit-22t1-ontrack-deplo-d026375

 In Google Compute Engine, we have created server instance running Linux (Centos 7.x).
-The instance is a small, initial footprint that is configured to be publicly facing and accessible from the internet over HTTPS (port 443).
+The instance is a small, initial footprint that has a publicly facing network and accessible over the internet via HTTPS (port 443).

 We have used the source code from the Thoth Tech repository for the deployment into GCP, where we used **docker compose** to deploy the images for the components required to run Doubtfire (api